roboticslab-uc3m/xgnitive/programs/drl/documentation/How-to-rllab.md

 	return self.state
  ```

+ [Gym](https://gym.openai.com/) can also be used to define an environment in rllab, [here](https://github.com/rll/rllab/blob/master/rllab/envs/gym_env.py) is an example of how to define an environment using gym.

  ## How to define the policy

  The policy is a function that given an state, returns the probability of take each action in that state.
 In rllab and typically in every RL algorithm, policy are approximated using Neural Networks.
 The parameters we can set in rllab are the following: